halkliff/EmaProject/README.md

   - Change the value of ```TOKEN``` to the token given for you by [@BotFather](https://telegram.me/botfather)
   - Change the value of ```BOT_ID``` to your own bot ID, without the "@". _NOTE: IF YOU PUT THE "@", THE BOT MIGHT NOT WORK PROPERLY_
   - Change the value of ```BOT_NAME``` to the name you want your bot to have - Yes, you can rename your bot easily with it
+  - Change the value of ```MASTER_ID``` to your own chat id.

 Now you're all set! run ```Bot.py``` and watch your Ema-based bot working!

 # Changelog
+## 0.9.x (Beta 6-8) coming soon!
+**Beta-5:**
+  * Fixed some issues and mispellings
+  * Added /admin command to know the status
+  * Register users in a database
+  * Users now have multiple language choices and changeability of it's language in database
+  * Inline mode deactivated until the real database is ready
+  * Delete DE.py
+  * Delete ES.py
+  * Delete PT.py
+  * Delete RU.py
+  * Delete EN.txt

 **Beta-4:**
   * Workout in inline mode
   * API now have a function that will search for tags